- Components and definition of the hydrologic cycle

 The Law of the River and the Colorado River Compact

-The Colorado River and its tributaries pass through seven states (Wyoming, Colorado, Utah, New Mexico, Arizona, Nevada, California), Native American reservations, and Mexico.
+The Colorado River and its tributaries pass through a desert region, including seven states (Wyoming, Colorado, Utah, New Mexico, Arizona, Nevada, California), Native American reservations, and Mexico.
 As the western United States became populated and while California was becoming a key agricultural producer, the states along the Colorado River realized that the river was important to sustaining population and agriculture in the West.

-The states enacted the Colorado River Compact in 1922 to ensure that each state got a fair share of the river water.
+The states recognized a water budget was necessary for the Colorado River Basin to guarantee each state certain perceived water rights.
+Thus was enacted the Colorado River Compact in 1922 to ensure that each state got a fair share of the river water.
 The Compact granted each state a specific volume of water based on the total measured flow at the time.
 However, in 1922, the flow of the river was higher than its long-term average flow, consequently, more water was allocated to each state than is typically available in the river .

 The Law of the River highlights the complex and prolonged nature of interstate water rights agreements, as well as the importance of water.